 A reliable JEE web container based on Tomcat for large scale websites and lightweight web applications.

 A general-purpose, high-level programming language whose design philosophy emphasizes code readability.
 This cartridge serves your requests via Apache and the WSGI interface.
-Popular development frameworks include: Django, Bottle, Pylons, Zope and TurboGears.
+Popular development frameworks include: Django, Flask, Pylons, Zope and TurboGears.

 A high-level, general-purpose, interpreted, dynamic programming language.

 OpenShift gives you access to a private database instance with full control - you make the choices, not a hosting provider.

 A scalable, high-performance, open source NoSQL database by 10gen.

 You can install the RockMongo cartridge to administrate your instance from the web.

 Deploy phpMyAdmin to administrate your dbs from the web.

 OpenShift enables more than just deployment - it also gives you the tools you need to manage your entire development lifecycle.